zyonzarhaf/book_notes/functional_programming/the_recursive_book_of_recursion.md

 ## Understanding Recursion

-In a programming context, a recursive function is a function that calls itself.
+In a broader context, recursion is something whose definition includes itself.
+In a programming context, recursion is typically used in functions.
+A recursive function is a function that calls itself.
 A function is a reusable piece of code inside a program, and all programming languages implement at least these four features in their functions:

 - Functions have code that is run when they are called.